ArchipelagoMW/Archipelago/README.md

 ### Display

 Displays a timer on-screen but does not alter the item pool.
-This will prevent the dungeon item count feature in Easy and Keysanity from working.
+This will prevent the dungeon item count feature in Easy and Compass shuffle from working.

 ### Timed